State and Local Policy Database

 Cost-Effectiveness Rules for Low-Income Energy Efficiency Programs

 On August 2020, the NJBPU adopted the New Jersey Cost Test (NJCT) as the primary cost-effectiveness test for State and utility administered energy efficiency programs.
-The initial NJCT includes a 10% low-income benefits adder to account for the additional non-energy benefits to low-income program participants, such as improved health and safety.
-The newly adopted statewide evaluation structure puts in place a triennial review process to continually evaluate and update the NJCT to ensure that it is properly capturing low-income non-energy benefits.
-All non-energy benefits are currently being reviewed and proposed for the NJCT for the next triennium, with planned proposal of the next NJCT in early 2023 for adoption in the spring of 2023, which may include a New Jersey-specific measure of low-income benefits.
+The initial NJCT included a 10% low-income benefits adder to account for the additional non-energy benefits to low-income program participants, such as improved health and safety.
+The current statewide evaluation structure includes a triennial review process to continually evaluate and update the NJCT to ensure that it is properly capturing low-income non-energy benefits.

 Coordination of Ratepayer-Funded Low-Income Programs with WAP Services